EpaphrasSam/verse-catch/README.md

 ## Security Note

 Please ensure you keep your API keys and credentials secure.
-Never commit the `.env` file or the `bible.db` to version control.
+Never commit the `.env` file to version control.